-If you choose The 7 Habits of Highly Effective Teens, The Hiding Place, or I Am Malala from the 8th-grade summer reading list, then choose THREE of the following activities and complete them (digitally or on paper) before the start of school.
+If you choose The Hiding Place, I Am Malala, or Make Your Bed from the 8th-grade summer reading list, then choose THREE of the following activities and complete them (digitally or on paper) before the start of school.
 You may create your own format or look online for an appropriate template to use.